 3. How to stop Microsoft Edge reinstalling automatically

-Removing Microsoft Edge is only half the battle, if you don’t stop it from being reinstalled automatically then you might well find it has snuck back in during future updates.
+Figuring out how to remove Microsoft Edge from Windows 10 is only half the battle, if you don’t stop it from being reinstalled automatically, then you might well find it has snuck back in during future updates.
 For most people, editing the Registry is the easiest way to do this, but touching it always comes with a warning.
 Making changes to the Registry always carries risk and should be done carefully.

 Click the ‘Search’ button on the desktop and look for ‘Registry Editor’.
 Open this up and navigate to the following location.
 You can copy and paste this into the Registry Editor address bar.